 One of the initial goalsof ABC's Glass Collisions Programwas to add a credit to the LEED system, to be earned by adopting design strategies that would reduce bird mortality from collisions with glass.
 Early proposals used common recommendations, such as “increase visual noise on the façade.”
 However, LEED is strongly tied to quantification and metrics, and that type of recommendation did not work for the system.
 In 2009, ABC developed a glass rating program and it became possible to use the Threat Factors assigned to materials as the basis for a credit.

 ABC's Dr. Christine Sheppard led a small team of architects that developed Pilot Credit #55: Bird Collision Deterrence, which was added to LEED in 2011 and was revised in 2015.
-The credit is now available for projects using any version of LEED.
+The credit was moved to the permanent Library of Innovation Credits in 2022.

 The credit was modeled on traditional methods of calculating insulation ratings.
 Every material, glass and non-glass, on a building envelope is assigned a Threat Factor rating.
 These ratings are entered into a calculator along with the area covered by each material.
 Recognizing that the lower floors of any building are the most likely to pose a glass collision danger to birds, materials on the lower four floors are assigned a weighted threat factor — they count twice as much as materials used higher up on the same building.

 One goal of the credit design was to provide flexibility to designers by allowing a wide range of materials and styles.
-USGBC reports that Pilot 55 is the most-used credit in the Pilot Credit Library.
 Examples of buildings that have earned the credit can be found in our Gallery.